lojikil/kubectlfish/OWASPGlobalDC.md

 something that works, regardless of what it leaks to the world...

 Can anyone spot what's wrong with these lines?

--->
+- In docs, the mantra is "access to etcd is root access to the cluster"
+- if backups are world writeable/readable, huge problems -->

 ```